AbdurRahimB/MyPythonProject/README.md

 3. Login to Heroku.com website
 4. Go to Dashboard
 5. Create New App
-6. Give name of the App, In this case I named as "Mark Sheet Grade Producer App"
+6. Give a name of the App, In this case I named as "Mark Sheet Grade Producer App"
 7. Choose a region, In this case, I chose, Europe
 8. Go to Settings
 9. Add config Var
-10. In this case add Creds as key and paste in the value in the value
+10. In this case add CREDS as key and paste in the value in the value
 11. Add PORT as key and 8000 as value
-12. Add Builspacks
+12. Add Buildspacks
 13. Add Python
 14. Add nodejs
 15. Go to Deploy tab
 16. Select Github deployment method
 17. Search my depository from the github and select and connect it.
 18. Deploy Manually
-19. Open the view link to the terminal.
+19. Open the 'view link' to see into the terminal.
-20. Deployed successfully
+20. Deployed and operating successfully

 ## Conclusion